MickaelRigault/ztfquery/README.md

 # Access the original `queryIRSA`

 The original `queryIRSA.py` code should still be working.
-It is actually is independent of the rest code and mighht eventually be removed.
+It is actually independent of the rest code and will eventually be removed.

 To import `queryIRSA` in your code (for backward compatibility):
 ```